Frugal Father's Day Gift

 - Whatever you choose to do, don't forget to let Dad know just how important and special he is to your family.
 Everyone needs to hear that they're loved and needed.

-Discuss "Father's Day Help" with other Dollar Stretchers in The Dollar Stretcher Community
+Discuss "Making Dad a Gift" in The Dollar Stretcher Community

 - 6 secrets to saving more at discount stores